jdevuyst/ruminant/README.md

 [1, 2, 3, 4, 45, 42]
 ```

-So that's all.
-Enjoy the world of persistent datastructures.
+That's it.
+Enjoy the world of persistent datastructures!

 ## License